dc4eu/educational-pilot/scenarios/Pilot2/README.md

 - **Cross-border by design**: Trust is based on metadata and registry entries, not on shared CA hierarchies
 - **Complementary to classical PKI**: Supports scenarios where dynamic authorisation, decentralised identifiers, and verifiable delegation are required

-## 6. Characterisation of dPKI Usage in DC4EU â Pilot 2
+## 6. Characterisation of dPKI Usage in DC4EU' Pilot 2

 In the context of **Pilot 2** of the DC4EU project, the decentralised PKI model will be tested across all participating domains: